-Identifying these risks requires active partnerships and information sharing with all agencies who have reach into extra-familial settings: this includes schools, parks and leisure, licensing, private businesses, youth clubs and young people/parents themselves.
+Identifying these risks requires active partnerships and information sharing with all agencies who have reach into extra-familial settings: this includes schools, parks and leisure, licensing, private businesses, youth clubs and young people/parents themselves and, the multi-agency response approach and response to adolescent safeguarding.

 Practitioners should remember that there is no neat delineation between the age of children and whether they face interfamilial or extra familial risk and although contextual factors are more likely to contribute to the risks faced by adolescents, this does not mean that these are the only risks they face.
-If practitioners have concerns, they may wish to use the Contextual Risk Early Identification Tool to help their deliberation with safeguarding leads.
+If practitioners have concerns, they may wish to use the Contextual Risk Early Ldentification Tool to help their deliberation with safeguarding leads.